kuflow/kuflow-sdk-js/CONTRIBUTING.md

-# Developing kuflow-engine-client-js
+# Developing kuflow-sdk-js

-This doc is intended for contributors to `kuflow-engine-client-js`
+This doc is intended for contributors to `kuflow-sdk-js`

 ## Development Environment

-- Node 16
+- Node v18

 ## Test and Build